mvysny/component-starter-gradle/README.md

 ### Jetty

-TODO

-1. Run Jetty: `./mvnw -C jetty:run` from the command-line
+1. Run Jetty: `./gradlew clean build test-webapp:appRun` from the command-line
 2. The test webapp will be running on [http://localhost:8080](http://localhost:8080).

 To develop the component on the fly: